abdo-ayman8642/Ajyal-saleema/README.md

 Ajyal Salema faced several challenges that our LMS project aimed to address:

-- **Scalable Learning Platform**: The need for a scalable learning platform to accommodate a growing number of students and courses.
+- **Scalable Learning Platform**: The need for a scalable learning platform to accommodate a growing number of students.
 - **Efficient Quizes Management**: Simplifying the process of creating, managing, and updating Quizes.
 - **User Authentication**: Implementing a secure and user-friendly authentication system for students, instructors and volunteers.
 - **Quiz and Progress Tracking**: Creating tools for quizzes, and tracking student progress.
-- **User Experience**: Improving the overall user experience for both students and instructors.
+- **User Experience**: Improving the overall user experience for both students, instructors and volunteers.

 ## Features we offered